hilalturkaslan/upfinal/README.md

-up school done for ai first develepor program
+#This project was developed for the up school ai first developer program